-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Moshe Roth and the helpful staff at Family Eye Care.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Moshe Roth and Dr. Steffani Tiomno and the helpful staff at Family Eye Care.

 Atropine therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
 Contact lenses cannot be worn while the drops are applied.
 Doctors advise to wait at least 15 minutes before putting contacts back in the eyes.

 Studies have shown that atropine therapy can significantly improve myopia progression in children.
 A 2006 study found that 400 children aged 6-12 who received atropine experienced significantly less myopia progression.
 A second study in 2012 with lower doses of atropine showed similar results.
 According to the American Academy of Ophthalmology, 90% of children who have atropine therapy show signs of reduced myopia progression.

 According to Dr. Moshe Roth and Dr. Steffani Tiomno, young children should be administered atropine drops before going to sleep.
 This increases the likelihood of effective results as the child is more relaxed in sleep.
 Many parents find that an easy solution is to make it a part of their children’s nightly bedtime rituals.

 Atropine therapy is a painless process, as it simply involves administering medicated eye drops to the patient.
 As the drops are administered to the eyes, try to avoid excessive blinking so that they are absorbed properly for the most effective results.